Tjerkienator/portfolio_projects/elon_musk_tweets/README.md

 Finally, I leveraged Tableau Public to create interactive data visualizations that effectively communicated my findings to stakeholders.
 By presenting my insights through data dashboards, I made it easier for decision-makers to comprehend the data, which could aid in making informed decisions.

 Through this project, I demonstrated my ability to translate raw data into actionable insights that could inform business decisions.
 I would be thrilled to apply my skills and knowledge to similar tasks in your organization.
-Thank you for considering my application.

 Sincerely,